Bob Everett Memorial Award Winners

 2003 – Ray Mah

 Mah, from Vancouver, British Columbia, is the first Canadian winner of the award.
 Ray was very active in numismatics, including the PNNA, for 40 years.
-The photo shows Del Cushing (right) presenting the award to Ray Mah (left) after the PNNA convention.
+Photo: Del Cushing (right) presents the award to Ray Mah (left) after the convention.

 2004 – Richard “Dick” Billings